Menopause Stem Cell Treatment Explained

-Gynecologists have observed that for some reason ~ 50% of patients with early menopause do not respond well to the usual hormone replacement therapy with estrogen and progesterone, for reasons unknown.
+Gynecologists have observed that for some reason nearly 50% of patients with early menopause do not respond well to the usual hormone replacement therapy with estrogen and progesterone, for reasons unknown.

-Premature menopause is apparently due to the stress and pressures of high level jobs, requiring long hours, intense competition, hectic lifestyle, inadequate nutrition up to starvation, etc., that so many young women in their early thirties stop menstruating, and soon develop classical symptoms of menopause, and of its complications.
+Premature menopause is apparently caused due to the stress and pressures of high level jobs, requiring long hours, intense competition, hectic lifestyle, inadequate nutrition up to starvation, and other factors.
+An increasing number of young women in their early thirties stop menstruating, and soon develop classical symptoms of menopause, and of the complications associated with menopause.

 - Pituitary follicle-stimulating hormone (FSH)

 - Pituitary prolactine

 These levels will start to return normal after 4 weeks therapy and remain normal for around 4-6 months, at this stage patients will generally see a return to menopause levels of these hormones.
 However, they will not return to as low as prior to menopause stem cell treatment.